Clarence Bicknell: Esperanto

 Particularly appreciated was the poem he wrote on the occasion of the death of Ludwik Lejzer Zamenhof in 1917.

+Hymnody

+Bicknell was the first significant contributor of Christian hymns to Esperanto literature.
+The Hymnary.org database records 6 of his original hymns and 17 of his translations as having been published in various Esperanto hymnals; many of them first appeared in the 1907 Anglican Ordo de Diservo, the first Esperanto hymnal, published for use at the Universala Kongreso in Cambridge that year.
+He is also credited as the composer of one hymn tune, COME FAITHFUL PEOPLE, published in the 1906 English Hymnal.

 Art

 Bicknell and his siblings grew up in a mansion surrounded by his wealthy father's extensive art collection.
 He probably took art lessons at home or at school.
 He certainly received instruction in Italy where he took lessons with expatriate Belgian artist Jules Pierre van Biesbroeck.
-He became an accomplished artist with pen and watercolour, using his skill to sketch or paint his botanical subjects and, later, in creating decorative works with a botanical or archaeological theme.
+He became an accomplished artist with pen and watercolour, using his skill to sketch or paint his botanical subjects.
+Later, he created decorative objects with a botanical or archaeological theme.
 He illustrated his travel diaries, and, engravings of some of his artwork appear in his books.

 Museo Bicknell

 In 1886 Bicknell commissioned British architect Clarence Tait to draw up plans for a museum in Bordighera to house his herbarium, paintings, drawings and other artefacts relating to the history, fauna and culture of Western Liguria.
 Bicknell Museum - the first in the region - still exists and is surrounded by gardens laid out at the time by Ampeligo Bianchier.

 The Museum features a hall where concerts, art exhibitions and other cultural events were staged, often to raise funds for local charities.
 An extension was built in 1910, to house the museum's lending library, and, as of 2018, it contains 60,000 volumes.